 In my book, I argue for a vocational reading of Philippians 3:3:

-The third-person plural pronoun “we” is often assumed to be a reference to Paul along with all of his Philippian addressees.
+The third-person [sic: should be first-person] plural pronoun “we” is often assumed to be a reference to Paul along with all of his Philippian addressees.
 If this were the case, Phil 3:3 would be an example of Paul using the term περιτομή in order to ascribe Jewish identity directly to Christ-believing Gentiles.
 Yet, despite the popularity of this interpretation, it is not the best way to understand the third-person plural pronoun here.
 It should, rather, be understood as a reference to Paul and Timothy, as Jewish teachers of Gentiles.
 Paul is using the term περιτομή in order to claim a status for himself and Timothy as true (Jewish) teachers of Gentiles (cf. Col 4:11), in direct opposition to rival Jewish teachers, whom he has just labelled κατατομή (Phil 3:2). (p.
 53)

 I demonstrate that this vocational interpretation: